Heroin Detox Facts

 Heroin was first synthesized from morphine in 1874.
 Until 1910, it was marketed as a non-addictive cough suppressant and substitute for morphine.
 The Harrison Narcotics Tax Act, passed in 1914, was meant to control the sale of heroin and other opiates.
 Heroin was allowed for medical purposes until 1924 when Congress banned the sale, import, or manufacturing in the U.S. Most of the consumption in the U.S. comes from Colombia, Mexico, Canada, Afghanistan, and China.
 Other top-producing countries include Thailand, Vietnam, and Laos.

 Heroin is considered a Schedule I Controlled Substance in the U.S. This government classification says heroin has no legal medical use and has the highest potential among opiates for abuse and addiction.
 Synthesized from morphine, heroin can be smoked, injected, or snorted.

-Heroin withdrawal refers to the wide range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
-After continuous use people usually develop a physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)
+Heroin withdrawal refers to the full range of physical and mental symptoms that occurs after stopping or dramatically reducing the drug use.
+After continuous use, people usually develop a physical dependence and are susceptible to a painful withdrawal syndrome (due to chemistry changes that have occurred.)

 Heroin withdrawal symptoms usually begin in around 5 hours after the last dose.
 It tends to peak between the second and third day and gradually subside between the fifth and seventh.
 The process can be exhausting and grueling, and even the most well-intentioned users can find themselves returning to their supply when the suffering of withdrawal becomes too much to bear.